Eddie Balchowsky: Death

-Balchowsky died in December of 1989 in Chicago after being hit by a CTA subway train in what some have speculated was a suicide.
+Balchowsky died in 1989 in Chicago after being hit by a CTA subway train in what some have speculated was a suicide.
 He was survived by two daughters, Elizabeth and Reana, and three grandchildren.
 He was 73.

 The Associated Press quoted Terkel as saying when Balchowsky died, "To me, he was Lazarus.
 Eddie had lived about seven different lives.
 A number of times we thought he had died and he'd show up again, usually with younger and younger girls."

-Balchowsky is buried in the Forest Home Cemetery in Chicago.
+Balchowsky is buried in Forest Home Cemetery near Chicago.
 He was initially buried without a grave marker, but his cousin Jeff Balch and the Chicago Friends of The Abraham Lincoln Brigade raised money to buy one.